alyssa-denary/coding-notes/css/sass.md

 	}
 }
 ```
-- BUT, would have to write a query for each selector (whether within each selector or one big query)
+- BUT, would be better to write ‘reusable’ code - particularly for definining the breakpoints.
+That way, if you have to change the breakpoints later - you only need to change them in 1 place, instead of within each selector.
-	- Instead, better to write a mixin that will do this work for us
+	- ‘reusable’ code for breakpoints => mixin
 ###### Content Directive
 - Allows us to pass a block of code into a mixin
 - Example: